jad-b/notwithoutmeaning/content/code/LinkedList.md

 tags = ["programming", "data structures"] title = "The Linked List"
 +++
-# The Linked List
+A linked-list is a _linked_ (as opposed to contiguous), _recursive_ data structure.
-A linked-list is a _linked_ (as opposed to contiguous) data structure, chained together by the use of references within each node that point to the next (and previous, in the case of doubly-linked lists) element.
+Values are stored within nodes chained together by references to the next (and previous, in the case of doubly-linked lists) node.
+It can be used to efficiently implement *Stacks*, *Queues*, and *Bags*.

 <!--more-->